HriddhiKulkarni/Elevator-Interface/README.md

   * Has door open and close buttons
 ### My elevator:
 * Outside control interface:
-  * Has up or down arrow indicating direction to use the elevator in
+  * Has a touch option to call the elevator to the current floor
   * Has assistance option indicating any required assistance
 * Inside control interface:
   * Touch panel: